How to Apply for the PhD in Chemistry

 In addition to the completed online application, all applicants must submit the following:

-• GRE scores are NOT REQUIRED for the Fall 2021 application cycle.
+• GRE scores are not required, but they are strongly recommended if you are applying to the physical chemistry division (and *especially* the theory division).
 If you have GRE scores, you are welcome to send them to us, the school code for all exams is: 2926.
-You will not be penalized without a GRE score, but a good GRE score can help your chances for admission, in particular for admission to the theory program.
+You will not be penalized if you apply without a GRE score.
 Please contact the Graduate Coordinator at firstname.lastname@example.org if you have questions regarding this matter.

 • Uploaded UNOFFICIAL transcripts from all Universities and Colleges attended.
 Please note that you must upload your transcripts with your online application.
 Do not send any paper transcripts.